vrrdnt/vrrdntPy/README.md

+# Project Status
+This project has been abandoned.
+It wasn't terribly practical, nor was it efficient.

 # vrrdntPy

 Hey there!
 This is a script I authored that I use to render videos and upload them to [vrrdnt](https://youtube.com/vrrdnt).
 I wrote it over the span of about a week.
 It's my first self-authored script.
 I do know, however, that it could use some massive improvement.
 If you feel like contributing it please don't hesitate to make a pull request.